DJReynoso/QUIZ-TASK-GUI/README.md

-The content of this repository is the program that I created for Software Design Quiz on February 21, 2024.
+The content of this repository is the program that I created for our Software Design Quiz on February 21, 2024.